Spinach Steak Pinwheels Recipe

-- 1. Cover steak with plastic wrap; pound with a meat mallet to 1/2-in. thickness.
+- 1. Lightly score steak by making shallow diagonal cuts at 1-in. intervals into top of steak; repeat cuts in opposite direction.
+Cover steak with plastic wrap; pound with a meat mallet to 1/2-in. thickness.
 Remove plastic.

 - 2. Place bacon widthwise at center of steak.
 In a bowl, mix remaining ingredients; spoon over bacon.
 Starting at a short side, roll up steak jelly-roll style; secure with toothpicks.
 Cut into six slices.

 - 3. Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Grill pinwheels, covered, over medium heat 5-6 minutes on each side or until beef reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill pinwheels, covered, over medium heat 5-6 minutes on each side or until beef reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
 Discard toothpicks before serving.
 Yield: 6 servings.

 Reviews for Spinach Steak Pinwheels

 "They are very difficult to pound flat enough, and the steak seemed a bit dry.
 They had good flavor, though."

 "These were delicious, but not as easy to make as the description suggests.
 I had to slice the steak as I could not pound it thin enough.
 Flank steak might be easier to use.
 The spinach stuck to the grill.
 They are worth the effort though."